 In addition to the opportunity-specific checklist found in each solicitation, a DOJ Application Submission Checklist, developed by the JustGrants team, can help you work through your application.

 Real-time virtual Q&A sessions for DOJ award recipients will be available on an ongoing basis.
-Please go to the JustGrants Training: Virtual Q&A Sessions webpage for information about upcoming sessions.
+View the JustGrants Training: Virtual Q&A Sessions webpage on the JustGrants Resources website for information about upcoming sessions.

 Develop an Application

-To learn more about ASAP, see the About page on the JustGrants website.
+To learn more about ASAP, see the About page on the JustGrants Resources website.

 JustGrants uses SAM as the primary source of agency information in applying for and managing DOJ grant funding.